30% OFF Tempcover fee in our app

 • Be aged over 25.

-• Hold a full UK driving licence and held that licence for at least 3 years.
+• Have held a full UK driving licence for at least 3 years.

 • Have been a permanent UK resident for at least 2 years.